SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Date: May

-Learn MoreView more details about this Bay Area music festival
+Learn MoreView more details about this wine country music festival

-Head over to the East Bay city of Berkeley for three days of concerts by musicians in the genre, including both Grammy winners and up-and-coming artists.
+Head over to the East Bay city of Berkeley for three days of concerts by a range of musicians in the bluegrass genre, from Grammy winners to up-and-coming artists.

-You'll find these events at the historic Freight and Salvage music venue in Berkeley's Arts District.
+You'll find these events at the historic Freight music venue in Berkeley's Arts District.

 Date: May

-Learn MoreGet the details about this outdoor music festival
+Learn MoreGet the details about this outdoor SF music festival

-You will find this three-day event at the Monterey County Fairgrounds in the beautiful coastal city south of San Francisco.
+You will find this three-day event at the County Fairgrounds in the beautiful coastal city of Monterey, about two hours south of San Francisco.

 Date: September